Shindara28/Blue-Team-Codeverse-Cybersecurity-Project/Incident Logs/Incident Logs.md

 ## 1. Executive Summary

-During routine network monitoring, we detected suspicious HTTP (Hypertext Transfer Protocol) and network traffic targeting an internal web server at `192.168.0.166`.
-The activity consisted of repeated HTTP requests and abnormal TCP (Transmission Control Protocol) behaviors such as retransmissions, duplicate acknowledgements, and reset packets.
-Additional SSDP (Simple Service Discovery Protocol)  discovery traffic was also observed within the network.
+During routine network monitoring, suspicious HTTP traffic was observed targeting the web server at IP address 192.168.69.175.
+The activity involved repeated HTTP requests and anomalous TCP behaviors, including retransmissions, duplicate acknowledgements, and reset packets.
+Additionally, SSDP (Simple Service Discovery Protocol) discovery traffic was observed within the network.

-Based on traffic characteristics and observed behaviors, the activity was assessed as web reconnaissance and potential automated scanning aimed at identifying exposed directories or vulnerable endpoints.
-No evidence of successful exploitation, system compromise, or data exfiltration was found.
-The incident was documented, monitored, and contained through enhanced observation and simulated defensive measures.
+Based on the observed traffic characteristics and behaviors, the activity was assessed as web reconnaissance and potential automated scanning, likely targeting exposed directories or vulnerable endpoints.
+No evidence of successful exploitation, system compromise, or data exfiltration was identified.
+The incident was documented, monitored, and contained through enhanced observation and simulated defensive measures
 ---

 ## 2. Monitoring Setup

+Detection and Analysis
 The incident was detected and analyzed using the following tools and configurations:

-- **Tool Used:** Wireshark and Burpsuite
+Tools Used: Wireshark and Burp Suite

-- **Monitoring Method:**
+Monitoring Methods:

-  - Live packet capture
+Live packet capture

-  - Offline PCAP (Packet Capture) analysis
+Offline PCAP (Packet Capture) analysis

-- **PCAP File:** `wire.pcapng`
+PCAP File: wire.pcapng

-### Protocols Monitored
+Protocols Monitored

-- HTTP
+HTTP

-- TCP
+TCP

-- TLS (Transport Layer Security)
+TLS (Transport Layer Security)

-- QUIC (Quick UDP Internet Connections)
+QUIC (Quick UDP Internet Connections)

-- SSDP (Simple Service Discovery Protocol)
+SSDP (Simple Service Discovery Protocol)

-Traffic was reviewed for anomalies such as repeated requests, abnormal packet behavior, and unexpected service discovery traffic.
+Traffic was analyzed for anomalies, including repeated requests, abnormal packet behaviors, and unexpected service discovery activity.

 ---